cliffordwilliam/my_archive/_posts/2024-09-16-ak-transaction-payroll-insurance-component-change-npp-manual.md

 Having 1 transaction ticked:
 - Form becomes disabled read mode, where it displays the 1 ticked transaction details
-- > **Note to self:** Will the selected employee card also show the employee assigned to the 1 ticked transaction?
+- > **Note to self:** Selected employee card also show the employee assigned to the 1 ticked transaction

 Having none or more than 1 ticked in transaction list:
 - Form enabled normal mode